qiuolivi/d2lapi/INSTALL.md

 ## Importing Our Library

 Bring our library into your code or notebook by using the command ```from src.d2lapi import``` then type what directories / modules you'd like to use.
+As a note, this may change depending on what folder you are working in!

 The options are as follows:
 1. Final_Quiz: functions to convert quiz data, import using ```from src.d2lapi import Final_Quiz```